-Figure 5.1.4.8.2.1-1: Reference architecture for Unified authentication framework for in non-roaming scenario
+Figure 5.1.4.8.2.1-1: Reference architecture for non-roaming scenario

-The architecture includes a Control Plane Authentication function (CP-AU) that authenticates a UE connecting to the NextGen core network (CN) via different access networks.
-CP-AU, the security anchor of the NextGen network, is decoupled from the security context management (SCM) function and the mobility management (MM) and session management (SM) functions, which are abstracted as a part of the Control Plane-Core Network (CP-CN) functions.
-The Security Context Management (SCM) module, maintains an authentication security context which is the basis to derive the security contexts for the specific functionality as applicable for the CN and the AN, upon successful UE authentication.
-It also maintains the security context of the UE for an authentication session and derives/provides keys for other network functions to enable those functions to establish a security context for the UE.
+The architecture includes a Security Anchor Function (SEAF) that receives the keys from AUSF that authenticate a UE connecting to the NextGen core network (CN) via different access networks.
+SEAF, the security anchor of the NextGen network, is decoupled from the security context management (SCMF) function and the mobility management (MM) and session management (SM) functions, which are abstracted as a part of the Control Plane-Core Network (CP-CN) functions.
+The Security Context Management (SCMF) module, maintains an authentication security context which is the basis to derive the security contexts for the specific functionality as applicable for the CN and the UP, upon successful UE authentication.
+It also maintains the security context of the UE for an authentication session and derives/provides keys for other network functions to enable those functions to establish slice-specific security context for the UE.

-Decoupling of the security anchor functionality from the MM and SM functionalities and security context management enables the security anchor to reside in a physically secure location in the NextGen CN independent of the MM, SM and SCM location (closer to the AN).
+Decoupling of the security anchor functionality from the MM and SM functionalities and security context management enables the security anchor to reside in a physically secure location in the NextGen CN independent of the MM, SM and SCMF location (closer to the AN).
 It also helps to reduce security configuration complexity between network entities/functions.
 This functional split requires a new key hierarchy and a corresponding security and key derivation procedure.
 In addition, the generation of keys during slicing in NextGen Systems is also required to be addressed by this key hierarchy.

 5.1.4.8.2.2 Key Hierarchy

 A key hierarchy for the NextGen system is shown in Figure 5.1.4.8.2.2-1.
-In general, the key hierarchy is similar to that of SAE/LTE with the differences like (1) Introduction of two additional layers in key hierarchy that allows the security anchor key resulting from the authentication to be held in a secure location (in effect this is splitting the KASME into KCP-AU, KSCM and KCP-CN); (2) Ability to generate keys (KUP-GW) for termination of the UP security at a user plane gateway (Key Issue # 1.4); (3) Ability to generate keys for each slice at the UP-GW for encryption and integrity checks.
+In general, the key hierarchy is similar to that of SAE/LTE with the differences like (1) Introduction of two additional layers in key hierarchy that allows the security anchor key resulting from the authentication to be held in a secure location (in effect this is splitting the KASME into KSEAF, KSCMF and KCP-CN); (2) Ability to generate keys (KUP) for termination of the UP security at a user plane gateway (Key Issue # 1.4); (3) Ability to generate slice-specific keys for NAS and UP encryption and integrity checks, derived from the KSCMF, the slice anchor key.

 The description of each key in the key hierarchy is as follows.